Diamonds in the Ruff

 bring a rug or a mat for him to lie on.
 Be sure to practice during the week so it will be easier for your dog settle at your feet - here is an excellent video on teaching relaxation and how to settle.

 bring high value, small, soft, smelly, tasty food rewards that your dog is "to die for" so you can reward him during class.
+If your dog is on a special diet or is picky, you'll find some great suggestions here!

 A good demo dog should be: